Ultracoherent superconducting cavity-based multiqudit platform with error-resilient control: Discussion

-The demonstrated VRBS operation entangles the two cavities within the single-photon subspace.
-When extended beyond this subspace, the interaction continues to couple states of fixed total photon number and mediates single-photon exchange between the modes.
-However, the nonlinearity of the transmon introduces photon-number-dependent corrections to the beamsplitter rate, as shown in Appendix~\ref{app:Raman_assisted}.
-In particular, the rate is modified because the VRBS detuning for higher-photon-number sectors is altered by their dispersive shift.
-This nonlinear (non-Gaussian) beamsplitter can serve as a primitive for implementing entangling gates between qudits and for quantum simulations of interacting bosonic systems.
-For example, in the two-qutrit subspace, five VRBS operations combined with single-qutrit rotations can be used to synthesize the qutrit CSUM gate with 99.1\% fidelity (see Appendix~\ref{app:qudit_gates}).
-The potential of this gate operation for universal qudit control will be explored in future work.
+Extending beyond the single-photon manifold, the VRBS interaction continues to couple states within fixed total photon-number sectors and mediates single-photon exchange between modes.
+The transmon nonlinearity then introduces photon-number-dependent corrections to the beamsplitter rate because the effective detuning is modified by dispersive shifts in higher-photon-number sectors (see Supplementary Section~IX).
+This yields a nonlinear (non-Gaussian) beamsplitter that can serve as a primitive for qudit entangling gates and for simulations of interacting bosonic systems.
+As one example, in the two-qudecit ($d=10$) subspace, thirty VRBS operations combined with single-qudecit rotations can synthesize a qudecit CSUM gate with 96\% fidelity (Supplementary Section~XIV).
+More broadly, these observations motivate extending feedforward beyond state preparation to gate operations, where detected ancilla events can be used to reject or correct trajectories that would otherwise dominate infidelity.